 Why doesn't he start with himself?

-Who knows uh whether you own is it seven, eight, nine, what's it up to now?
+Who knows whether you own, is it seven, eight, nine?

-Isn't it easier just to check no, I don't own any vacation properties, no rental properties, and just get that whole thing out of the way.
+Isn't it easier just to check, no, I don't own any vacation properties, no rental properties, and just get that whole thing out of the way.

-So essentially Charlie Wrangell reserves the right to crack down on you if you were to answer that question uncorrectly when you're doing the turbo tax thing in April.
+So essentially, Charlie Wrangell reserves the right to crack down on you if you were to answer that question uncorrectly when you're doing the turbo tax thing in April.

-Well, how who can follow this?
+Well, who can follow this?

-And so they said, Yeah, that sounds plausible.
+And so they said, yeah, that sounds plausible.

 We'll make you Treasury Secretary.

-Uh now, uh if if it is all too if it is all too complicated, which I happen to think it is, the answer to s to that is to say, no, don't just give a pass to the Treasury Secretary, give a pass to all of us by simplifying the tax code.
+Now, if it is all too complicated, which I happen to think it is, the answer to that is to say, no, don't just give a pass to the Treasury Secretary.

 If Charlie Wrangell doesn't think any of his multiple rental properties are any business of the federal government, we should all get that.

-We should all uh be given that privilege.
+We should all be given that privilege.

 A lifetime in public service in New York is almost as lucrative as a lifetime of public service in Iraq.